lammps/lammps/doc/src/Howto_lammps_gui.rst

 context menu that open the corresponding documentation page in the online LAMMPS documentation in a web browser window.
 When using the keyboard, the first of those entries is chosen.

+If the word under the cursor is a file, then additionally the context menu has an entry to open the file in a read-only text viewer window.
+This is a convenient way to view the contents of files that are referenced in the input.

 Menu
 ----